The Ultimate Seiko Alpinist Collectors Guide

 Stainless Steel Champion 850 Alpinist, J13079

-And below is a chrome plate version.
+And below is a chrome plated version.

 Caliber 851.
 Case back reads STP 858990

-A gold version similar to the above was released in 1964 and used the 851 movement and is also known as the “85899” because Seiko used the older 5-digit numbering system; this is in fact the model number of the Champion 850s.
+A gold version similar to the above was released in 1964 and used the 851 movement and is also known as the “85899” because Seiko used the older 5-digit numbering system; this is, in fact, the model number of the Champion 850s.
 The third release comes in a special gold-plated case with a relatively different dial.
 This variant inherited the traditional look of the related non-alpinist Champion models.
 The dial is plain cream with gold-plated indexes and gold-plated lumed hands.
 Rare black and grey dial versions exist.
-On top of the indexes are tiny lumed spheres that give a better legibility under low light conditions.
+On top of the indexes are tiny lumed spheres that give better legibility under low light conditions.
 This version used an etched case back, marked EGP or Electro Gold Plated inside and outside.
-As shown above, chrome plated rather than gold-plated 85899 models also exist, with the etched case back marked STP both inside and outside.
+As shown above, chrome-plated rather than gold-plated 85899 models also exist, with the etched case back marked STP both inside and outside.

 1964 third release Alpinist Champion 850, 85899, gold (EGP) and chrome plated (STP) (bottom right).